Ivo Prokopiev: Public commitments

-During Bulgaria’s transition to a free market economy, Prokopiev participated in several significant reforms across both public and private sectors, including the introduction of a currency board, banking-sector restructuring, pension reform strategy, and media self-regulation.
+During Bulgaria's transition to a free market economy, Prokopiev participated in several significant reforms across both public and private sectors, including the introduction of a currency board, banking-sector restructuring, pension reform strategy, and media self-regulation.

-From 2006 to 2010, he served as the first Chairman of the Confederation of Employers and Industrialists in Bulgaria (KRIB), the country’s largest business association.
+From 2006 to 2010, he served as the first Chairman of the Confederation of Employers and Industrialists in Bulgaria (KRIB), the country's largest business association.

 Between 2010 and 2019, Prokopiev held the position of Honorary Consul of Canada in Bulgaria.

 Business

 Prokopiev co‑founded and served as Chairman of Alfa Finance Holding AD, a leading Bulgarian financial and investment group established in 1999.
 Over more than 15 years, Alfa Finance invested in, managed, restructured, and developed companies in sectors such as industrial minerals, finance and banking, clean energy, real estate, logistics, infrastructure, telecommunications, and IT.
-The group expanded across Bulgaria, the Balkans, and Southeast Asia, managing assets exceeding BGN 2 billion and employing over 3,400 people at its peak.
-Its portfolio included Kaolin AD, developed into a regional leader in industrial minerals and later sold to Germany’s Quarzwerke; Spectrum Net, one of Bulgaria’s largest alternative telecoms later acquired by Telekom Austria; and Solarpro, Bulgaria’s first publicly listed solar energy company.
+The group expanded across Bulgaria, the Balkans, and Southeast Asia, employing over 3,400 people at its peak.
+Its portfolio included Kaolin AD, developed into a regional leader in industrial minerals and later sold to Germany's Quarzwerke; Spectrum Net, one of Bulgaria's largest alternative telecoms later acquired by Telekom Austria; and Solarpro, Bulgaria's first publicly listed solar energy company.
 Alfa Finance became known for acquiring businesses at early growth stages, scaling them to regional significance, and executing successful strategic exits.

 Since 2018, Prokopiev has shifted his focus toward Renalfa Solarpro Group GmbH, a Vienna‑based clean energy and e‑mobility investment platform.
-Renalfa operates through subsidiaries across most EU countries and is one of the leading renewable energy investors in Central and Eastern Europe, with a portfolio exceeding 8 GW of photovoltaic, wind, and battery storage projects.
+Renalfa operates through subsidiaries across most EU countries and is one of the leading renewable energy investors in Central and Eastern Europe, with a portfolio exceeding 12 GW of photovoltaic, wind, and battery storage projects.

 Prokopiev is also a co-owner in Economedia, one of Bulgaria's largest business media publishers, founded in 1993 by himself and Philip Harmandzhiev.
-Its flagship weekly, Capital, quickly gained influence as a trusted source for decision‑makers, while its daily Dnevnik was launched in 2001 in a broadsheet format with a dedicated 16‑page “Companies and Finance” section—the largest business section in a Bulgarian newspaper at the time.
+Its flagship weekly, Capital, quickly gained influence as a trusted source for decision‑makers, while its daily Dnevnik was launched in 2001 in a broadsheet format with a dedicated 16‑page "Companies and Finance" section - the largest business section in a Bulgarian newspaper at the time.

 Over the years, Economedia has expanded to include a portfolio of print, digital, and business‑to‑business publications reaching more than 1.5 million monthly readers.
 It is widely regarded as one of the most credible and independent media groups in Bulgaria, playing a significant role in promoting quality journalism, transparency, and democratic discourse.